Healthcare & Social Assistance · Modesto, CA

 Frequently Asked Questions

 Yes.
-The Department of Labor's Wage and Hour Division has recorded 3 enforcement cases against HOWARD TRAINING CENTER, resulting in $150,466 in back wages owed to 108 affected employees.
+The Department of Labor's Wage and Hour Division has recorded 3 enforcement cases against Howard Training Center, resulting in $150,466 in back wages owed to 108 affected workers.
 These cases involve violations of federal labor laws including minimum wage, overtime, and other worker protections.

-HOWARD TRAINING CENTER operates in the Healthcare & Social Assistance sector (NAICS code 624310).
-This industry has 17,814 employers tracked by PlainWorker, with 12,028 total OSHA inspections and $21.33M in cumulative penalties.
+Howard Training Center operates in the Healthcare & Social Assistance sector (NAICS code 624310).
+This industry has 18,008 employers tracked by PlainWorker, with 12,069 total OSHA inspections and $21.20M in cumulative penalties.

-HOWARD TRAINING CENTER's total OSHA penalty of $750 is below the Healthcare & Social Assistance industry average of $1,197 per employer.
+Howard Training Center's total OSHA penalty of $750 is below the Healthcare & Social Assistance industry average of $1,177 per employer.
 The employer has 1 inspections compared to the industry average of 0.7 per employer.
+For a direct comparison, Amian Angels, Inc. in Alexandria, LA is a similar healthcare & social assistance employer with $0 in current penalties.

 Explore PlainWorker